aiji42/prisma-fts-middleware/packages/algolia/README.md

   {
     id: 1,
     title: "Steve Jobs",
     description: "Steven Paul Jobs was an American entrepreneur, ...
-He was the co-founder, the chairman, and CEO of Apple; ...and more"
+He was the co-founder, the chairman, and CEO of Apple; ...and more",
+    age: 56,
+    country: "US"
   }
 ]
 */